james-simon/james-simon.github.io/_posts/2024-08-20-gpt2-positional-encs.md

 This raises a natural question: can we see alignment to these subspaces in the weight matrices of the transformer?

 It turns out we can: the `query`, `key`, `value`, and `proj`[^c] weights are far more aligned to the top subspaces of both $$\mathbf{P}$$ and $$\mathbf{E}$$ than one would expect from chance.
-The following big eight-panel plot which shows the squared singular value overlap between each of these four weight matrices and both of these two embedding matrices.
+The following big eight-panel plot which shows the squared singular value overlap between each of these four weight matrices (taken from the first attention layer) and both of these two embedding matrices.

 [^c]: By this I refer to the "projection matrix" from the output of the attention operation back into the residual stream.
 This isn't really a projection in any conventional sense, since it's square -- seems better thought of as simply a linear transformation -- but that's what people call it, so we'll do so here.